 100:22 No Additional Remedies.
-The state may not seek personal money judgments or other remedies not provided for in this chapter.
+The state may not seek personal money judgments or other remedies related to the forfeiture of property not provided for in this chapter.

 100:23 No Joint-and-Several Liability.
 A defendant is not jointly and severally liable for forfeiture awards owed by other defendants.
 When ownership is unclear, a court may order each defendant to forfeit property on a pro rata basis or by another means the court finds equitable.